Copper extends gains on China demand, rate cut hopes

 LONDON: Copper prices extended their rebound on Friday, lifted by firm demand in top metals market China and hopes for interest rate cuts next year that would boost the global economy.

-Three-month copper on the London Metal Exchange had gained 1.1% to $8,435 per metric ton by 1130 GMT.
+Three-month copper on the London Metal Exchange gained 1% to $8,425 per metric ton in official open-outcry trading.
 LME copper rose 0.7% on Thursday after three days of losses.

 China’s Politburo, a top decision-making body of the ruling Communist Party, said the country will spur domestic demand and consolidate and enhance the economic recovery in 2024, while Chinese passenger vehicle sales jumped 25.5% in November.